UKCloud/documentation/articles/vmware/vmw-faq.md

 The minimum unit of time for use is one hour.
 Part hours will be rounded up.

-Dedicated Compute v2 has a minimum commit of on month.
+Dedicated Compute v2 has a minimum commit of one month.

 ### What are the charges to transfer data between VMs within the same data centre?